-When taking any exam, you can often get clues from the answer choices, and the GRE is no exception.
-There are several ways to get hints from the choices, and some aren’t immediately obvious.
-We’ll begin this chapter with the most practical ways to use answer choices to solve GRE questions, and end with a few more subtle tips.
+When you take any exam, the answer choices can give you useful clues, and the GRE is no exception.
+There are several ways to use the choices to your advantage, including a few that aren’t obvious at first.
+In this chapter, you’ll start with the most practical ways to use answer choices to solve GRE questions, and then you’ll finish with a few more subtle tips.

 Try the question below by plugging in the answer choices.
-You do have the option of directly solving for the answer by creating an algebraic expression, but the aim of this chapter is to practice the plug-in method.
+You could solve it directly by writing an algebraic equation, but the goal here is to practice the plug-in method.

 When twice the value of is increased by 50%, and 5 is subtracted from that value, the result is 55.